Hill tribe (Thailand): Social issues

-"Highland Thais" is a more recent term also used to designate groups living in the mountainous areas.

 Main groups

-The seven major hill tribes in Thailand are the Akha, Lahu, Karen, Mien/Yao, Lisu, and Palaung, each with a distinct language and culture.
+The nine main hill tribes officially recognised by the government in Thailand are the Akha, Lahu, Karen, Hmong, Mien/Yao, Lisu, Lua, Lawa, and Khamu.
+The Palaung are also sometimes included under this umbrella in official documents.
+Each of these groups has a distinct language and culture.

-The Akha
+Akha

 The Akha are closely related to the Hani of China's Yunnan province.
 They are also known derogatorily in Thai as the Gaw or the E-gaw.
 The Akha are one of the dominant cultural influences in the area.
 There are two to three million Akha and Akha-Hani in total, 70,000 of whom live in Thailand.
-The Akha speak a language in the Lolo/Yi branch of the Tibeto-Burman language group, but have no traditional written language.
+The Akha speak a language in the Lolo/Yi branch of the Tibeto-Burman language group but have no traditional written language.

-Although many Akha, especially younger people, profess Christianity, Akha Zang ('The Akha Way') still runs deep in their consciousness.
+Although many Akha, especially the younger people, profess Christianity, Akha Zang ('The Akha Way') still runs deep in their consciousness.
 The Akha are a shamanic group that share the ancient universal archetype that the Goddess spins a universe where nature is not distinguished from humankind.
 They embody the essence of its consciousness into a holistic continuum where there is no dichotomy between themselves and the natural world.
 The Akha Way, a prescribed lifestyle derived from religious chants, combines animism, ancestor worship, shamanism and a deep relationship with the land.
 The Akha Way emphasizes rituals in everyday life and stresses strong family ties and the hymn of creation; every Akha male can recount his genealogy back over fifty generations to the first Akha, Sm Mi O.